 Ludwig and Jacob Wolf

-Prominent personalities like Ludwig and Jacob Wolf, the past Esports Award Journalist of the Year, have also mocked the growing Saudi Arabian presence in the esports industry.
+Prominent personalities like Ludwig and Jacob Wolf, the past Esports Award Journalist of the Year, have also voiced their criticism of the growing Saudi Arabian presence in the esports industry.

 Thom “F.” Badinger